slamora/brackets-wiki/Linux-Version.md

 ### Out of date

-Be forewarned, however: these brackets-shell builds are based on Brackets Sprint 16, which dates to early November 2012.
+Be forewarned: these brackets-shell builds are based on Brackets Sprint 16, which dates to early November 2012.
 To get Brackets source that is _guaranteed_ to work with such an old shell, you'd need to `git checkout sprint-16` in your brackets repo.

-To get the tip of tree to work with this shell, you may need to make changes such as:
-* In brackets.js, remove the conditional around `$("body").addClass("in-browser");` so that line always runs.
-* In Menus.js, change `_isHTMLMenu()` so it always returns true.
+[See workarounds below](#wiki-issues) to get these shell builds working with the _latest_ Brackets source.

 ## <a name="building"></a> Building Brackets for Linux